A-AbdAlrazeq/Group_Project/README.md

 Tech Stack
 This project was built using Django framework, and uses the following technologies:

-Client: HTML, CSS, Javascript, Bootstrap, Jquery
+Client: HTML, CSS, Javascript, Bootstrap, Jquery, Ajax
 Server: Django
 Tools
 Different tools were used to plan and manage the project, such as: